A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Want to know more about the crypto business in Switzerland?

-Sign up for the Rothbard newsletter and receive updates on regulatory changes, the Bitcoin ATM market, new locations and practical analyses of the cryptocurrency business in Switzerland.
+Sign up for the Rothbard newsletter and receive updates on regulatory changes, the Bitcoin ATM market, new locations, and practical analyses of the cryptocurrency business in Switzerland.

-Research the market Check competitors, fees and machine availability.
+Research the market Check competitors, fees, and machine availability.

-Choose an ATM provider Check CHF support, monitoring, service and control over customer data.
+Choose an ATM provider Check CHF support, monitoring, service, and control over customer data.

 Choose the machine model You can choose a one-way Bitcoin ATM (crypto purchases only) or a two-way Bitcoin ATM (crypto purchases and sales).

-Choose the location The best location provides the right foot traffic, customer convenience and profitability.
+Choose the location The best location provides the right foot traffic, customer convenience, and profitability.

-Implement compliance Before launch, prepare compliance procedures, monitoring, limits and fraud protection.
+Implement compliance Before launch, prepare compliance procedures, monitoring, limits, and fraud protection.

 A map showing selected Bitcoin ATM locations in Switzerland.
-It makes it easier to check how machines are distributed across the country's largest cities.
+It makes it easier to check how the machines are distributed across the country's largest cities.

 How do Bitcoin ATM operators make money?